epfl-ada/2023/Exam/README.md

 * For students **without** an EPFL email address:
    * Your file has to be named (in *titlecase*) as "YourFirstName_YourLastName.ipynb".
 For example, if your first name is 'Abc', and last name is 'Xyz', please name your file as 'Abc_Xyz.ipynb'.
    **Note: We won't grade your exam if the file is not properly named, thus, be extra careful in this regard.**
    * Send your Jupyter Notebook (1 file) via email to ada-core-assistants-2023@groupes.epfl.ch.
+If you get an error, please instead send the email to akhil.arora@epfl.ch.

 ## Dry-run Instructions